Rei-SwitchBot/faq/en-us/Others.md

 You'll see a list of all the Scenes you've created.

-Tap the blue thunderbolt

-icon

-next

-to

-the desired Scene item
+Tap the blue thunderbolt icon next to the desired Scene item to activate the Scene.

-to

-activate the Scene.

-3． If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 *Related Posts：